 Assets are usually liquid and transparent, and fund holdings are declared daily.
 This means that investors will not have to forego a significant discount to the fair NAV when exiting a market.
 At the same time, when demand is high, one would not have to pay a large premium to gain access to the fund's assets.

 ETFs also offer easy access to interest-rate securities.
 Exposure can also be gained from mutual funds, but when interest rates are on the rise, fund performance begins to suffer.
 Recently institutions have been offering funds that have negative duration.
 In simple terms, this means that these funds gain in price when interest rates are on the rise.
 It is possible to find ETFs that are set up to gain in price when interest rates go up.
+Some of the most popular bonds to invest in are influenced by interest rates and therefore, the value of their ETF can increase dramatically.
+Read more about how to invest in bonds here.

 While ETFs have many advantages, traders should also be aware of any risks associated with them.
 Traders should consider that when investing in exchange traded funds, in some countries they may be limited to large-cap stocks only, given the narrow range of stocks in the market index.
 Being exposed to only a limited range of stocks may mean an investor loses out on potential growth opportunities.